vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-NsxtEdgeClusterHealth.md

 ### -json

-The path to the JSON file containing the SOS health summary data.
+The path to the JSON file containing the SoS health summary data.

 ```yaml
 Type: String